Krande/condapackaging/src/code_aster/README.md

 ## Enable Core Dumps
 First, make sure that core dumps are enabled on your system.
-You can check the current limit by running the command ulimit -c.
+You can check the current limit by running the command `ulimit -c`.
 If the value is 0, core dumps are disabled.
-You can enable them by running ulimit -c unlimited
+You can enable them by running `ulimit -c unlimited`

 If you're on ubuntu you might have to turn off `Apport` before running the compilation.
 Do this by entering `sudo service apport stop` (after you're done debugging you can turn